 The Wagner-Peyser staff is trained to explain and encourage MSFWs to use the services and resources available in the one-stop system.
-Outreach materials are disseminated throughout the state, especially in rural areas where MSFWs are likely to live, work, and gather.
+Outreach materials are disseminated throughout the state, especially in rural areas where MSFWs are likely to live, work and gather.

-The roles and responsibilities of an outreach worker are as follows:
+The roles and responsibilities of an outreach worker are to:

-- Contact and locate the MSFWs where they work, live, or gather - Observe the working and living conditions - Explain all services available - Refer to job opening and supportive services - Explain basic farmworker rights when the MSFW is referred to a job - Assist in making appointments - Provide all information relating to the job service complaint system and assist in preparation of a worker complaint
+- contact and locate the MSFWs where they work, live, or gather; - observe the working and living conditions; - explain all services available; - refer to job opening and supportive services; - explain basic farmworker rights when the MSFW is referred to a job; - assist in making appointments; and - provide all information relating to the job service complaint system and assist in preparation of a worker complaint.

 The KCC is committed to making its workforce demographics reflect the population served.
-Full-time Spanish speaking staff members are located in key offices to assist in the communication needs of our MSFW customers.
+Fulltime Spanish speaking staff members are located in key offices to assist in the communication needs of our MSFW customers.
 Key written material concerning workforce services, complaint procedures, and other agencies' services are available in Spanish.
 This encourages non-English speaking MSFWs to use the system.